mongerrr/Openmoto2/README.md

 ### Instructions For Printing
 If you would just like to 3d print this part, use the "piston_dock.stl" and "wrist-pin.stl" files.
 If you don't have your own 3D printer, I would recommend using [3D Hubs](https://www.3dhubs.com), as you can get good quality prints for a reasonable price.

-I have written a post on the OpenMoto blog about how I designed and printed this part for myself which can be found [here](http://mongerrr.github.io/2016-09-05-piston-dock/)

 ### Instructions For Modification

 If you would like to make your piston dock, feel free to make changes to suit the size of your piston